rokoprpic/Tournament-Tracker-Course/README.md

 # Tournament-Tracker-Course
 C# Application From Start to Finish: Tournament Tracker Course by IAmTimCorey

+# The Application
+A tournament that sets up a chedule for teams to play eacth pther in a single elimination style matchups.

+# Technology Utilized
+C#, Multi-form WinForms, In Depth Class Library, SQL Database, Text FIle Storage, Dapper, Linq, Interfaces, E-mailing form C#, Custom Events

-00 Planning
+## 00 Planning

 ### Scenario
 Tournament tracker where people play set of games to determine top player.
 Idea is to create tournament bracket system which will tell player who to play.
-At the end winner should ne identified.
+At the end winner should be identified.

 ###  Requirments
 1. Track games played and their outcome